goolygu/ros-deep-vision/README.md

 In addition to running on GPU with CUDA it is highly recommended to install the cudnn library to speed up the computation.
 Remember to set USE_CUDNN := 1 in Caffe's Makefile.config before compiling if cudnn is installed.

-After installing CUDA adn caffe make sure that the following environment variables are set correctly:
+After installing CUDA and caffe make sure that the following environment variables are set correctly:

 export PATH=/usr/local/cuda-7.0/bin:$PATH
 export LD\_LIBRARY\_PATH=/usr/local/cuda-7.0/lib64:$LD\_LIBRARY\_PATH